-All the parts for this PCB are located in a labelled bag within the main kit bag.
-Empty this bag into a bowl or container - all other parts can be put to the side for the moment except for the Teensy.
+All the components for this PCB are located in a labelled bag within the main kit bag.
+Empty this bag into a bowl or container - the bag labelled 'Front Board Components' can be put to the side for the moment.